Swedish Lapphund

 The Swedish Lapphund (Svensk lapphund) is a breed of dog of the Spitz type from Sweden, one of three Lapphund breeds developed from a type of dog used by the Sami people for herding and guarding their reindeer.
 The expression "the black beauty of Norrland" is very often attributed to the Swedish lapphund, which is most likely one of Sweden's oldest breeds.

 Lineage

 The breed falls under the mitochondrial DNA sub-clade referred to as d1 that is only found in northern Scandinavia.
 It is the result of a female wolf-male dog hybridization that occurred post-domestication.
 Subclade d1 originated "at most 480–3,000 years ago" and is found in all Sami-related breeds: Finnish Lapphund, Swedish Lapphund, Lapponian Herder, Jamthund, Norwegian Elkhound and Hällefors Elkhound.
 The maternal wolf sequence that contributed to these breeds has not been matched across Eurasia.

+Appearance

+The Swedish Lapphund is a slightly less than medium-sized breed of spitz-type dog.
+Dogs stand from 45–51 cm and bitches stand from 40–46 cm.
+Healthy adults can weigh anywhere from 19–21 kg according to the breed standard.

+The Swedish Lapphund has a profuse, weather resistant double coat with a dense undercoat.
+They usually come in solid black, but may also have bronze or white markings.